 Prophet Muhammed (SAW)

 Let us end with where we began.
-Looking back at this article and unravelling the hierarchy of love, we are all quick to embrace the fact that we are Muslims and that we love our Lord and the Sunnah (a statement).
-How many of us actually have the belief however – the basic knowledge, the understanding and most importantly, the application to show that we are committed to this belief?
+Looking back at this article and unraveling the hierarchy of love, we are all quick to embrace the fact that we are Muslims and that we love our Lord and the Sunnah (a statement).
+How many of us actually have the belief, however – the basic knowledge, the understanding, and most importantly, the application to show that we are committed to this belief?